hashgraph/hedera-mirror-node/docs/design/block-streams.md

      * Uses the previous block number to derive the name of the next block file to download and should not use any bucket file list operations
      * Uses streamFileProvider to download the block file
-     * Passes block files on to the blockStreamVerifier */
+     * Passes block files on to the blockStreamVerifier *
+     * Also of note is that block file names are left padded:
+     *    000000000000000000000000000000000001.blk.gz
+     *
+     * So we will want an efficient means of incrementing the block number */
     @Scheduled
     public void poll();